The Reality Of Interreligious Relations In Jerusalem And Its Future In Relevance With Political Reality.

 Both the Church of the Holy Sepulcher, Christianity’s most holy site that commemorates the crucifixion, resurrection, and ascension of Christ to heaven, as well as the Via Dolorosa, the route Christ is believed to have walked to his crucifixion, is located within the walls of the Old City.

 Jerusalem is also the administrative seat of three Arab Christian denominations: Greek (sometimes Eastern or Arab) Orthodox, Latin (or Roman) Catholic, and Anglican, as well as for other eastern churches, such as the Coptic (Egyptian) and Armenian churches.

-Palestinian Christians attend religious rites in the city, and resort to ecclesiastical courts and other institutions that address important social needs.
+Palestinian Christians attend religious rites in the city and resort to ecclesiastical courts and other institutions that address critical social needs.